moghani81/MBA-Awesome/strategic planning/session 3.md

-Here are the translations and descriptions for the provided keywords:

 ### 1. Systems Thinking

 Systems thinking is an approach to understanding complex phenomena by examining the relationships and interactions among the components within a system.
 It emphasizes viewing an organization as a whole, rather than focusing on individual parts, to identify patterns, interdependencies, and feedback loops.